India to Lay Foundations for a Responsible Gaming Policy

 The union-level research project by the Department of Consumer Affairs and NIMHANS comes on the backdrop of numerous responsible gaming and digital-age awareness initiatives on the regional level, where states and industries join hands to promote safe and responsible behavior on the internet, including online gaming and gambling.

-In November 2023, the government of Karnataka and Meta, the owner of the global social network Facebook, signed a Letter of Intent to launch two initiatives to educate 1 lakh teachers and 10 lakh students from 100 colleges and universities in the Southern State in digital safety and AR/VR (Augmented and Virtual Reality) skills by 2025.
+In November 2023, the government of Karnataka signed a Letter of Intent with Meta.
+Meta is the owner of the global social network Facebook.
+They will launch two initiatives to educate 1 lakh teachers and 10 lakh students.
+These students come from 100 colleges and universities in the Southern State.
+The goal is to enhance digital safety and AR/VR (Augmented and Virtual Reality) skills by 2025.

 “We are happy to collaborate with the government of Karnataka on digital safety that will enhance the engagement of young users to understand digital best practices and stay safe online,” Facebook Global Public Policy Vice-President Joel Kaplan stated.